TD Place Stadium: Rugby union

-On 27 February 2024, it was announced that TD Place Stadium would host two Canadian international rugby union matches, against Scotland on 6 July 2024 and against Romania six days later.
+On 27 February 2024, TD Place Stadium was announced as the host venue for two Canadian international rugby union matches, against Scotland on 6 July 2024 and against Romania on 12 July.

+The Scotland match drew a crowd of 11,447, a record attendance for rugby at the stadium, with Scotland winning 73–12.
+Six days later, on July 12, Canada defeated Romania 35–22, marking Canada’s first test win over Romania since 1995.

 Hockey

 On March 17, 2017, the National Hockey League announced that it would hold an outdoor game at TD Place Stadium between the Ottawa Senators and Montreal Canadiens on December 16, 2017 to mark the 100th anniversary of their inaugural NHL game.
 Due to sponsorship issues (Scotiabank, a competitor in Canadian banking, was the title sponsor of the game itself), the venue was known as "Lansdowne Stadium" for the game.